Fluke 117 Electrician's True-RMS Multimeter · โ˜… 4.7 Editor's Choice Check price on Amazon →

 Battery9V, approx. 400 hours

-Should you buy the Fluke 117 Electrician's True-RMS Multimeter?
+Fluke 117 Electrician's True-RMS Multimeter FAQs

-Is the Fluke 117 worth $220 in 2026?+
+Is the Fluke 117 worth the price in 2026?

 Yes for working electricians and serious DIYers.
 The True-RMS accuracy, AutoVolt convenience, and Fluke build quality justify the premium over Klein.
 For HVAC techs, the Fluke 87V or 116 is a better choice due to the microamp range.

-Fluke 117 vs Klein MM700: which is better?+
+Fluke 117 vs Klein MM700: which is better?

 The Klein is half the price and offers True-RMS at CAT IV 600V.
 The Fluke is more accurate on AC voltage, has AutoVolt, and feels more refined.
 Day-to-day, the Klein is enough for many electricians, but the Fluke is the meter most pros end up keeping.

-Does the Fluke 117 read HVAC flame sensor microamps?+
+Does the Fluke 117 read HVAC flame sensor microamps?

 No. The 117 has no microamp range.
 For HVAC flame sensor diagnostics use the Fluke 116 or 87V, both of which have a uA mode.

-Should I upgrade from the Fluke 115 to the 117?+
+Should I upgrade from the Fluke 115 to the 117?

 The 117 adds AutoVolt and VoltAlert NCV.
 If those features matter to you and your 115 is more than five years old, the upgrade is worth considering.
 Otherwise the 115 is still a fine meter.

-๐Ÿ“… Update log
+Update log